-For many, telecommuting is a coveted benefit that boosts productivity for employees and employers alike.
+For many, telecommuting—also known as teleworking, e-commuting, or working at home—is a coveted benefit that boosts productivity for employees and employers alike.
 Flexible work policies are growing in popularity as remote work becomes evermore feasible with technology.

 A lot of companies are hiring telecommuters, who are employees who don't make the daily commute to the office space because they don't work in the companies' buildings.
-They do home-based work instead that offers a lot of perks.
+Instead, they do home-based work, which offers a lot of perks.
 For example, a flexible work arrangement can offer employees a better work-life balance and, therefore, often results in higher job satisfaction, too.

 There’s no guarantee that you’ll become one because it’s a choice and requires effort.
 But you will be given the opportunity to stretch your listening muscles and strengthen your employer-employee relationship.
 How?
 Well, listen.
 When you’re remote you’re forced into a unique dialogue structure professionally, you can learn a tremendous amount.
 (More tips on listening here).

 When you’re not listening what are you doing?
 How do you properly interject into a conversation that is happening hundreds, if not thousands, of miles away?
 A seasoned telecommuter doesn't just talk but they also know how to ask really good questions.
 Questions that both help projects and people and also questions that reaffirm their presence on the team.